Since You Can’t Keep Babies Small… Ideas for Preserving Childhood Keepsakes & Memories

 photo (12)

-Over the holiday break, Mom and I carved out an afternoon to get working on this project and with some teamwork, we completed the quilt!
+I recently carved out an afternoon to get working on this project and with help from the tutorial above, we completed the quilt!
 What is great about it is that we had enough squares to make a quilt that is likely big enough to cover his toddler bed when he takes that next step.
 My biggest hope for it, though, is that Andrew holds onto it and someday, he can use it with his own children or at least treasure it for years to come.

 What to do with all those photos?!?